 - You have ALS (Amyotrophic Lateral Sclerosis, or Lou Gehrig's disease) or ESRD (End-Stage Renal Disease).

-If any of these eligibilities apply to you, then you should have your Medicare card mailed to you three months before your 65th birthday or on your 25th month of disability.
+If any of the above Medicare Part A eligibility qualifications apply to you, then you’re considered Medicare eligible.
+Your Medicare card will be mailed to you three months before your 65th birthday or on your 25th month of disability.

 If you aren’t getting benefits from Social Security (or the RRB) at least four months before you turn 65, you'll need to sign up with Social Security directly.

 How Do I Apply for Medicare Part A Only?